aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 Don’t let statistics do a number on you.

-Last update: Thu Aug 15 05:08:31 2024
+Last update: Fri Aug 16 05:07:30 2024

 ### Let's play! 🎮